middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

  **b.
 Medical and Religious Exemptions**

-If you have any religious or medical exemptions, please complete the [Vermont College Immunizations Exemptions Form](https://www.middlebury.edu/office/sites/www.middlebury.edu.office/files/2021-01/ID_IZ_K12_College_Exemptions.pdf?fv=ChROnplB) as applicable and upload to your [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) as a Immunization Exemption.
+If you have any religious or medical exemptions, please complete the [Vermont College Immunizations Exemptions Form](https://www.middlebury.edu/office/sites/www.middlebury.edu.office/files/2021-01/ID_IZ_K12_College_Exemptions.pdf?fv=ChROnplB) as applicable and upload to your [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) as an Immunization Exemption.

 Please be advised that unvaccinated students may be asked to miss class or leave campus in the event of a communicable disease outbreak.